BiJu-02/Weaver/README.md

 # Weaver

-A simple UDP multithreaded(sending, recieving and callback handling) server with asynchronous callback architecture for recieving data.
+A simple UDP multithreaded(sending, recieving and callback handling) socket managing library with asynchronous callback architecture for recieving data.